 • Respect – The Parable of the Good Samaritan (Luke 10: 25-37)

 Pupils are taught to respect one another as individuals and ‘love their neighbour as themselves’ (Luke 10:27) Tolerance is strongly encouraged and rewarded.
 Pupils are taught to accept differences, celebrate diversity and champion justice.
+We know that God is with us, loves us and has a plan for ALL of us.

 We have a strong link to our church, St Peter’s and many church members are actively involved in school life.
-Our Pupils enjoy regular visits to St Peter’s for key Christian festivals throughout the year.
+Our pupils enjoy regular visits to St Peter’s for key Christian festivals throughout the year.

 Our school logo consists of a fish and a pair of crossed keys, both of which link to St Peter.
 The fish is a key symbol used to represent Christianity as the Greek word for fish is ‘Icthus’, which in Greek spells out ‘Jesus Christ God’s Son’.
 Peter was also a fisherman by trade and he was given the task by Jesus of ‘fishing for people’ (Mark 1:17).
 The crossed keys are often referred to as the ‘Keys of Heaven’, given to Peter by Jesus.
 They also represent our desire to unlock the potential inside every one of our Pupils and enable them to thrive.